TheProdigyLeague/NYSE_VRZN/beginning/Privacy.md

 customer experience + Relevant online ads = You must opt in to the Custom Experience Plus program to be a part of it and you can change your choice at any time on the My Verizon site or in your My Verizon app by accessing

-	You have choices about advertising, insights, verification and audience measurement services.
+	You have choices about CPNI

 To opt out: